The greatest one-hit wonders from the 1970s from 'My Sharona' to 'Monster Mash'

 So many great songs!

-It also saw hits from the likes of The Buggles, The Knack and the totally frightful Bobby 'Boris' Pickett, all of which were fantastic songs, but also one-hit wonders.
-Let's take a look at some of the greatest one-hit wonders of the 1970s.
+However, there were also several songs from the likes of The Buggles, The Knack and the totally frightful Bobby 'Boris' Pickett, which were great songs, but sadly one-hit wonders for the artists who released them.
+Let's take a look at some of the greatest one-hit wonders from the 1970s.

 The Buggles – ‘Video Killed The Radio Star’ (1979):